department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/redirect-request.md

 **Link to campaign landing page request issue:**

-### Definition of done
+### Process, Roles and Responsibilities
-- [ ] Requesting team: Above information is provided and issue is tagged and assigned appropriately
+- [ ] Requesting team: Above information is provided
-- [ ] Requesting team: All appropriate VA stakeholders are notified of pending redirect
+- [ ] Requesting team: All appropriate VA stakeholders are notified as appropriate
-- [ ] VSP IA: Request is vetted and documented and implementation plan is clear - *@ VSP IA*
+- [ ] IA: Request is vetted and documented and implementation plan is clear
-- [ ] VSP IA: Request is assigned to appropriate team for implementation - *@ VSP IA team*
+- [ ] IA: Request is assigned to appropriate team for implementation
-- [ ] Implementation team: Implementation team completes work
+- [ ] Implementation team: Work is complete
-- [ ] Implementation team: Implementation pushed live and redirect is validated in production
+- [ ] Implementation team: Validated in production
-- [ ] Requesting team: Ticket is closed
+- [ ] Requesting team: Validates everything is correct in production and closes ticket